peterfendt/architecture-center-1/docs/ref-arch/RA0013/4-modernizing-sap-bw-with-sap-bdc/readme.md

 -   Query and Composite Provider to be replaced with an Analytic Model and View using the onboarding in the catalog.

 Data Foundation:
--   SAP BW Data is pushed via the Data Product Generator into the object store of SAP Datasphere.
+-   SAP BW data is pushed via the Data Product Generator into the object store of SAP Datasphere.
 -   Re-routing of data provisioning to SAP S/4HANA RISE/PCE and Foundation Service.
--   Replace Standard Data Sources with SAP managed Data Products.
+-   Replace Standard BW Data Sources with SAP managed Data Products.
--   Translate transformations from SAP BW into Transformation Flows in SAP Datasphere.
+-   Translate ABAP or HANA-based transformations from SAP BW into Transformation Flows in SAP Datasphere.
--   Replace and repoint existing Location Tables(files) based on SAP BW Data to Local Tables with data from SAP S/4HANA.
+-   Replace and repoint existing local tables based on SAP BW Data to local tables loaded with data directly from SAP S/4HANA.
--   Access custom data sources via replication flows in SAP Datasphere and push the data into Local Tables(File).
+-   Access custom data sources via replication flows in SAP Datasphere and push the data into object-store based, disk-based or memory based local datasphere tables.
--   Access Non-SAP Data sources via replication flows in SAP Datasphere and push the data into Local Tables(File).
+-   Access Non-SAP Data sources via replication flows in SAP Datasphere and push the data into object-store based, disk-based or memory based local datasphere tables.

 ## Key Benefits of SAP BW Modernization

 -   **Scalable Architecture**: Transition to a cloud-native platform that adapts to evolving workloads.
 -   **Unified Data Management**: Harmonize data across SAP and non-SAP systems for consistent analytics.
+-   **Central Governance**: One central data catalog for all SAP and selected non-SAP enterprise data
 -   **Enhanced Analytics**: Enable real-time insights and advanced AI/ML capabilities.
 -   **Reduced Maintenance**: Minimize administrative overhead with streamlined processes.
 -   **Future-Ready**: Position your data infrastructure for ongoing innovation and scalability.